hSaria/ChromaTerm/.github/readme.md

 Think of ChromaTerm-- like `grep`; just pipe things into it.
 However, unlike other programs which line-buffer, `ct` works with interactive applications, like `ssh`.
 In fact, I have this in my .bash_profile `ssh() { /usr/bin/ssh $* | ct; }`.

-> During installation, the default config file was copied to `~/.chromatermrc`; Modify it to your liking.
+> During installation, the default config file was copied to `~/.chromatermrc`; modify it to your liking.

 ## Highlight Rules
 The syntax for a rule is `HIGHLIGHT {REGEX} {ACTION} {PRIORITY}`